JMDKC/personal-site-gatsby/content/posts/2021-08-02-waterfall-strawman.md

 I think that Taylor’s placing the blame for the pervasiveness of Waterfall thinking mainly on managers is fair enough, but also lets people lower down the chain off the hook.
 I find in my job as an agile delivery manager (let’s face it, another term for project manager) I constantly find myself coming up against my own ‘waterfall thinking’, whether it’s in pushing for more potentially unnecessary documentation, advocating larger but later releases, or, afraid of a looming deadline, supporting the cutting back on prototyping and user research.
 All of which is impelled by the need to get through the day-to-day hurly burly of working life, even if it stores up problems for the future.

 While our managers cast us down the waterfall, sometimes we don’t need much persuasion to jump.
 Sometimes we jump ourselves.
 While Agile rationally makes sense as a better way of doing things, it’s much easier to talk about in the abstract rather than just *do*.
-While Waterfall, when you take a step back and think rationally, causes a whole lot of problems, when you're in the thick of things it makes instinctive sense - for us and our managers.
+While Waterfall, when you take a step back and think rationally, causes a whole lot of problems, but when you're in the thick of things it makes instinctive sense - for us and our managers.

 ## A few conclusions
 So, now I know that: